storyfeet/bob_cards_elm/rules.md

 * On Village Tiles

-    To use the Job on a Village Tile, your Player Token must be on that tile.
-You may only use a Village Tile's job once per Round.
+    You may only use a Village's Job once per visit.
+To use it, your Meeple must be on that tile and standing up.
+Lay the Meeple down, and then do it's action.
+    When you move out of that Village, stand your Meeple up again.

+    **You cannot use a Village's job while there are Bandits on the tile**

 If multiple jobs provide the same last action, you may use them in the same turn.
+Even if one of those jobs is a Card and the other on a Village or Player Card.

 Understanding the Job Icons
 ----------------

 ### Places

 Square Icons represent a place.
-Your Player Token must be in that kind of place to perform the action.
+Your Meeple must be in that kind of place to perform the action.
 There must also be **No Bandits on the tile**

 <img src="{{$0}}/rules/places.svg">